 Find out more information on the Advisory Council.

 The MRDF has seven funding streams for the 2018-2019 fiscal year:

-Please Note: The first call for applications and proposals for all the funding streams is open on April 6 and are due no later than 4:00 pm, May 7, 2018 for some of the funding streams.
+Please Note: The first call for applications and proposals for all the funding streams opened on April 6, 2018 and are due no later than 4:00 pm, May 7, 2018, for some of the funding streams.
 Future calls for applications and proposals will be posted here.
 Please read terms and conditions carefully before applying for a grant.

 Prospecting and Exploration Grants: Maximum $20K - Supporting exploration on early-stage/grass-roots prospecting and exploration projects